MattOhare1999/dissertation/documentation/notes/dataEvaluationNotes.md

 * t-SNE perplexity - optimal seems to be 50 for large datasets and 30 for anything smaller
 * UMAP min_dist - 0.1, combined with spread, this gave the best visual
 * UMAP spread - 0.75, combined with min_dist this gave the best visual

+t-SNE - 30 perplexity, euclidean (best however 50 is also good), 30 perplexity, seuclidean (other option, its alright) UMAP - 50 neighbors, seuclidean (best) 50 neighbors , euclidean (other option but still not the best)